headjoe3/AeroGameFramework/README.md

 # Differences from the original AeroGameFramework

 While the concept is the same, aero-ts has some major changes from the original framework.
-Here are a few major differences:
+There are a few major differences:
 ### Services and Controllers exported are classes
 ```ts
 import * as Aero from "Shared/Modules/Aero"